MIROC-DOC/model_description/draft/p-cum.md

  \frac{1}{2}\frac{\partial \hat{w}^2}{\partial z} = aB - \epsilon \hat{w}^2 \qquad\tag{1}
 $$

 where $w$ and $B$ are the vertical velocity and the buoyancy of updraft air parcel respectively. $a$ is a dimensionless constant parameter ranging from 0 to 1 and represents a ratio of buoyancy force used to accelerate the updraft velocity.
 The hats indicate the values of the updraft.
 The second term on the right-hand side represents reduction in the upward momentum of the air parcel through the entrainment.
+Here and hereafter, the equation number corresponds to that in Chikira and Sugiyama (2010).

 Then it is assumed that

 $$
  \epsilon \hat{w}^2 \simeq C_\epsilon a B,